notsonerdysid/DRONE-BLUEPRINT/JOURNAL.md

 2. i will use heat srews instead of making 3d printed thread
 3. i moved the pocket
-I am sure I will have really fun building this, cant wait
+I am sure I will have really fun building this, cant wait Well I have drop the idea to add landing pads rightnow because my concern rn is to make the drone fly. after i will fly then only i will upgrade with those stuff + i need to reach budget also.